☉︎ in 12° Taurus : ☽︎ in 4° Virgo : Anno Vvi

 This is a time of uncertainty and, yet, our holiest of books says, “certainty, not faith” and, again, “Fear not at all; fear neither men nor Fates, nor gods, nor anything.
 Money fear not, nor laughter of the folk folly, nor any other power in heaven or upon the earth or under the earth.
 Nu is your refuge as Hadit your light; and I am the strength, force, vigour, of your arms.”
 Such is the promises of our fidēs, the spiritual ground on which we stand.

-I have attached my proposed outline below (though some things may change as we go along).
 I hope to follow that in the weeks to come.
 I hope you’ll come along on this journey of meditation, prayer, and discovery with me.

 Love is the law, love under will.